-The Immigrant Ships Transcribers Guild has passenger manifests for ships that left Scottish ports <www.immigrantships.net/ departures/scotland.html> from the mid 1700s to early 1900s.
+The Immigrant Ships Transcribers Guild has passenger manifests for ships that left Scottish ports from the mid 1700s to early 1900s.

 In this land of big history, big battles and big emotions, where should you start your family search?
 As with all other genealogy research, the first key to trekking up your Scottish tree is talking to family members.
 Find out as much as you can about which ancestors lived in Scotland and when.
 The most important information to gather is the first name, surname and date of birth, death or marriage of one of your Scotland-born ancestors — those facts will open your door to Caledonia.

-If your relatives don’t know specifics (or to confirm what they tell you), you can track down this information in US sources such as passenger lists, naturalization records and obituaries.
-Finding aids such as P. William Filby’s multivolume Passenger and Immigration Lists Index, at libraries and searchable at Ancestry.com <Ancestry.com > ($155.40 a year), are a good starting point, as is FamilySearch’s <www.familysearch.org> International Genealogical Index, which includes data extracted from Scottish parish records.
-Scots Origins <www.scotsorigins.com> offers a free search by parish.
+If your relatives don’t know specifics (or if you want to confirm what they tell you), you can track down this information in U.S. sources such as passenger lists, naturalization records and obituaries.
+Resources such as P. William Filby’s multivolume Passenger and Immigration Lists Index and searchable at Ancestry.com ($189 per year), are good starting points.
+You might also look to FamilySearch’s International Genealogical Index, which includes data extracted from Scottish parish records.

 You’ll quickly discover a plethora of Scottish genealogical guidance, databases and records online.
-Our choice for a jumping-off place is the national tourism agency’s Ancestral Scotland <www.ancestralscotland.com>, an in-depth site on Scottish history and ancestry research.
+Our choice for a jumping-off place is the national tourism agency’s VisitScotland, an in-depth site on Scottish history and ancestry research.

-Then head over to FamilySearch to view the Scotland Research Outline <www.familysearch.org/eng/search/rg/guide/ scotland.asp>, which provides details on available Scottish records.
+You might then head over to FamilySearch to view the Scotland Research Outline, which provides details on available Scottish records.
 Pay special attention to the Historical Geography and Maps and Gazetteers sections: Because Scottish records are kept and filed by locality, you’ll need to understand the country’s modern and historical administrative divisions to know where to look for your family — and to be sure a record actually describes your ancestor, not someone else of the same name.